kawanes-spring2020/ami/README.md

 # Validate the template using Packer validate filename.json

-# If successful build the packer using  Packer build filename.json
+# If successful build the packer using  Packer build filename.json   ss